 The distinction comes from the materials, designs, prints, and details on the cloths which sometimes represents symbols of religions or culture of ethnic people in each country.
 In Laos, Katu beaded textile is the most outstanding product.
 The fabric is made from banana fiber, naturally spun, dyed and hand weaved and needs at least one month to make.
 Unlike Laotian fabric, Thai textile products are often made from silk fibers with signature prints which represent daily activities, animals and religious customs in Thailand.
 Vietnamese silk is somehow similar to Chinese silk in terms of materials and designs, however, in some rural areas like Sapa or Ha Giang, you may find traditional fabrics of various ethnic minorities, for example, Hmong, Dao, Tay… with colorful decorative patterns that you can’t find anywhere else in the world.

-Handbags, purses or scarfs handmade from these above exclusive fabrics are priceless gifts for anyone on new year.
+Handbags, purses or scarfs handmade from these above exclusive fabrics are priceless gifts for anyone on Christmas.
 The only problem is to find the best shop and choose the best-fitted one for your beloved people among thousands of items available in Southeast Asia.

 Where to buy: